-- All Directors of MHB are Malaysian and do not have any conflict of interest with MHB. - They have not been convicted for offences within the past five (5) years other than traffic offences, if any. - There is no family relationship amongst the Directors and major shareholders of MHB. - The Executive Directors form the Senior Management and their profile are not presented separately
+- All Directors of MHB are Malaysian and do not have any conflict of interest with MHB. - They have not been convicted for offences within the past five (5) years other than traffic offences, if any. - There is no family relationship amongst the Directors and major shareholders of MHB save that Ms Tan Mei Yin is the daughter of Mr Tan Eng Piow, who is the Group Managing Director of the Company. - The Executive Directors form the Senior Management and their profiles are not presented separately.